viplavdhande91/RXJS/README.md

 ```

-2. An Observer is Consumer of Values delivered by Observable
+2. An Observer is Consumer of Values who receives values emitted  by Observable .

-3. In RXJS observer is also defined as an ***interface*** with next,error and complete callback methods.
+3. In RXJS observer is also defined as an ***interface*** with **next**,**error** and **complete** callback methods.

-4. Observer/Subscriber can Subscribes from an Observables

-5. Observer observes notifications and responds to it.
+4. Observer/Subscriber can Subscribes/Unsubscribes from an Observables and responds to it.

 ## Observables can emit?

-1. Primitives: number,string,dates
+1. Primitives: Number,string,dates

-2. Events : mouse,key,valueChanges,routing
+2. Events : e.g mouse events, keystroke events, Value Changes

 3. Objects : Customer,Products

 4. Arrays

-5. Http response
+5. Http Response

 ## Observables can be?

 1. Synchronous if they emit **finite** emissions e.g [1,2,3]

-2. Asycnhronous if they emit **infinite** emissions e.g data from http request
+2. Asynchronous if they emit **infinite** emissions e.g data from http request

 ## Observable stop emitting data?

-1. Call **Complete()** has executed from subscriber.
+1. Call **Complete()** has executed from subscriber (Does Cleanup Activities).

 2. by using an operator that automatically completes. e.g **take**